OpenBankProject/OBP-VM/README.md

  `git clone https://github.com/OpenBankProject/OBP-VM`

 Now we import the basebox we'd like to use:
- `vagrant box add base http://files.vagrantup.com/precise64.box`
+ `vagrant box add obps http://files.vagrantup.com/precise64.box`
  or
- `vagrant box add base http://files.vagrantup.com/precise32.box`
+ `vagrant box add obps http://files.vagrantup.com/precise32.box`
  or sth else (not tested)

 Finally we have to start the process by calling